drin/research/README.md

 # &middot; [Aldrin Montana](profile)
-I am currently a 2nd year PhD student in computer science at UC Santa Cruz, and I am interested in writing frequently to make my thoughts and work available and transparent online!
+I am currently a 2nd year PhD student in computer science ([CMPS][ucsc-phd-reqs]) at UC Santa Cruz.
+My advisor is Peter Alvaro and I am primarily working with Peter Alvaro, Carlos Maltzahn, and Jeff LeFevre on [declarative programmable storage][project-programmability], but I am also interested in bioinformatics, distributed systems, and data management systems.

+Here, I am hoping to publish my thoughts and research, as well as keep track of readings.
 I mostly failed to write the content I wanted to last year, but will hopefully be able to commit more time this year.